 Speech therapists often work one-on-one with clients and develop individualized plans to treat each client.
 Using written and oral tests, and special instruments, therapists diagnose the cause and extent of speech impairments and analyze these impairments along with language and swallowing differences.
-However, clients can take several online theoretical and instructional in speech therapy session to correct speech disability.
+However, clients can take several online theoretical and instructional in a speech therapy session to correct speech disability.

-communicate offers services to both children, adults and schools.
-Providing you have an internet connection, we can offer services to anywhere in the World.
+Communicate offers services to both children, adults and schools.
+Providing you have an internet connection, we can offer services to anywhere in the world.
 These services work best for children aged 5 years and above who have reasonable listening and attention skills.

-- Language Difficulties – expressive and receptive language difficulties, specific language impairment, and word finding difficulties
+- Language Difficulties – expressive and receptive language difficulties, specific language impairment, and word-finding difficulties

 - Literacy Difficulties and Dyslexia- online therapy is an ideal way to work on literacy difficulties